euwbah/hid-info-sender/README.md

     - Select the "Forward HID Info at startup" task, and click "Run" in the right pane.
     - Check the history tab of this task and make sure the "Action started" task category is logged.
     - If there's an error, it will show up in the "Last Run Result" column.

+## Byte format

+1. Fixed to `0x01` (identifies this custom data packet)
+2. CPU utilization percentage
+3. CPU temperature percentage (30-100C -> 0-100%)
+4. RAM utilization percentage
+5. GPU0 utilization percentage
+6. GPU0 memory utilization percentage
+7. GPU0 temperature percentage (30-100C -> 0-100%)
+8. GPU1 utilization percentage
+9. Placeholder (set to `0x00`)
+10. Placeholder (set to `0x00`)
+11. current month (1-12)
+12. current day of the month (1-31)
+13. current day of the week (0-6: Monday-Sunday)
+14. current hour (0-23)
+15. current minute (0-59)
+16. current second (0-59)

+Bytes 17-32 are unused.
+(HID reports are fixed to 32 bytes).

+NOTE: In this implementation, an extra `0x00` byte is prepended to the packet to signify to windows/HIDAPI that it is a HID request packet, offsetting the bytes sent to the HIDAPI call.
+This extra byte does not get sent to the keyboard.
+This may or may not be necessary on other OSes/other HIDAPI wrappers/libs.

+If any of the above values can't be retrieved, the corresponding byte should be set to `0x00`.